paulohubert/bayeseg/README.md

 SeqSeg - the interface for the segmentation algortihm

-In this repository we also included 3 signal files for testing, in the folder Data/.
-Please see main.py and the paper for details.

-On folder notebooks/ we included one full replication script for the papers' results, and also two auxiliary notebooks that can be used as examples or tutorials.
+The repository content is the following:

+### Root folder

+**setup.py**: the install script

+### SeqSeg folder

+**SeqSeg.pyx**: python code for the SeqSeg (segmentation) module

+**SeqSeg.c**: the output of running cython on *SeqSeg.pyx*; this is the file that will be compiled by the setup script.

+### OceanPod folder

+**OceanPod.py**: python code for the OceanPod (interface with audio files) module

+### Root (bayeseg) folder

+**spectrograms.m**: MATLAB script to plot spectrograms

-Finally, we included two Matlab scripts, written by ourselves, to recreate the spectrogram plots that appear in the paper.
-In order to use LB (Light and Bartlein) colormaps on MATLAB you'll need to download https://www.mathworks.com/matlabcentral/fileexchange/17555-light-bartlein-color-maps.
+**spgram.m**: MATLAB function to calculate the spectrogram

+Note: in order to use LB (Light and Bartlein) colormaps on MATLAB you'll need to download https://www.mathworks.com/matlabcentral/fileexchange/17555-light-bartlein-color-maps.

+### notebooks Folder

+**Calibration_real_samples.ipynb**: IPython notebook with an example of calibrating the SeqSeg algorithm on the real OceanPod samples.
+Illustrates both the usage of OceanPod and SeqSeg modules.

+**FastImpl_calibration.ipynb**: IPython notebook illustrating the usage of the SeqSeg module with simulated data.

+**MCMC_convergence.ipynb**: IPython notebook that reproduces the MCMC part of the SeqSeg module.
+To test the chain's convergence.

+**Replication script.ipynb**: IPython notebook that allows exact replication of all the paper's results.

+### Data folder

+The .wav files obtained from the OceanPod (a hydrophone built at University of São Paulo - Brasil) with recordings from a depth of 20m.
+Each file corresponds to 15 minutes of audio, sampled at 11,025 Hz.

+The .csv files obtained as the result of our segmentation algorithm for two of the samples.
+These files are input to the MATLAB script *spectrograms.m*.
+See paper for details.

 ## System requirements:

+The SeqSeg.c file shipped with the package was created by cython, on Python 3.5 running on an Ubuntu 16.04 LTS operational system.
+The system requirements are as follows:

 GNU Scientific Library (GSL) >= 2.4